gayathri0905/gayathri-portfolio/README.md

 - The  model is able to find answers for 'When' and 'Who' based questions.
 This is because these answers  are based on named entities with short context.
 - Whereas, answers for 'Why' questions  require deep logical understanding of the context.
 The model struggles on questions based on 'why'.
 - Thus the future scope of the project coulf be that, if we modify the model to better understand the context will help in improving the performance further.
 - The aligned attention embedding layer which was implemented for a context-question pair clearly signifies the  prime context phrase/word that maps to the query word.
 For example, the word 'many' maps to the context words:'one','four','eight','appearances'.
-- Then by drawing the probability mass for the start and end index of the prediction span
+- Then by drawing the probability mass for the start and end index of the prediction span we get the gold answer.